callpraths/callpraths.github.io/_drafts/geo-geos-perf.md

       13.24% std::vector&lt;geos::geom::Coordinate, std::allocator&lt;geos::geom::Coordinate&gt; &gt;::operator[]
 </pre>

-Most of the CPU cycles are spent within `geos::algorithm::Area::ofRingSigned`.
-Of these about a quarter are spent in iteration, and the rest are spent in the function implementation, computing the area of individual polygons using the same formula as _geo_.
+A quarter of the CPU cycles are spent in iteration, and the rest are spent in the body of `geos::algorithm::Area::ofRingSigned` computing the area of individual polygons.

-Unlike minimum bounding rectangle computation, the two implementations for area have similar performance profiles.
-Thus, the difference in the performance lies in the shoelace formula computation and iteration.
-The shoelace formula computation in _geo_ is about 12 times faster than that in _geos_ (_geo_ overall area computation is 8 times faster and shoelace formula computation accounts for 50% of time in _geo_, but 75% in _geos_).
-The reason is revealed by the following snippets of disassembled machine code of the relevant functions:
+Unlike minimum bounding rectangle, the two implementations for area have similar performance profiles and performance bottleneck - area computation for the individual polygons.
+Both _geo_ and _geos_ use the [shoelace formula][shoelace-formula] for computing area of individual polygons[^5].
+This computation in _geo_ is about 12 times faster than that in _geos_ (_geo_ overall area computation is 8 times faster; individual polygon area computation accounts for 50% of time in _geo_, but 75% in _geos_).
+The following snippets of disassembled machine code of the relevant functions reveal the reason behind this difference:

+_geo_:

 <pre class="assembly">
 geo::algorithm::area::get_linestring_area()